Microsoft Word (Word and Word 2019) Practice Test

 Exam Syllabus:

-The exam syllabus covers the following syllabus (but is not limited to):
+The exam syllabus covers the following courses (but is not limited to):

 - Creating and formatting content